🚀 Russian Recommended Learning Material

 https://realrussianclub.com/slowrussianpodcast/

 Don’t expect to understand everything.
-A lot is so complex you can’t understand it, but you can get used to it.
-To the patterns, to the sounds, to the way words are created.
-30 minutes of deep listening per week will help.
+A lot is too complex to fully grasp, but your mind can get used to it.
+To the patterns, the sounds, the way words are created.
+Even only 30 minutes of deep listening per week will really help you over the course of 12 weeks.

-Copy the links you’ve listened to into your notes for quick review.
+Copy the links you’ve listened to into a note for quick review later.
 And add words to them, like here below.

 YouTube Channels